semaphoreci/docs/artifacts_5d5e96312c7d3a7920be616a.md

 ## Workflow Artifacts

-As in case of jobs, each workflow also get's its own artifact store.
+As in case of jobs, each workflow also gets its own artifact store.
 On the workflow page look for "Workflow Artifacts" button.

 Workflow artifacts can be used for storing various build and test reports and build artifacts.
-Promoting build artifacts though blocks and pipelines of a workflow is another use-case.
+Promoting build artifacts through blocks and pipelines of a workflow is another use-case.

-The following example illustrates how executable `app`, stored in the workflow level artifacts, can be downloaded in the downstream blocks of the pipeline.
+The following example illustrates how executable `app`, available in the workflow level artifact store, can be downloaded in the downstream blocks of the pipeline.
 In the same way artifacts can be downloaded from any other pipeline of the same workflow.